Key points

 It appears Australia rapidly fell to its nadir of housing unaffordability from 2010 to 2017, coinciding with Reserve Bank cutting the cash rate more than three percentage points from 2011 to 2019.
 This also coincides with a solid economic run for Australia.

-Now that Australia has faced a recession in 2020, there aren’t many more levers to pull, with the cash rate now at 0.10%.
-This has resulted in a few more exotic policies the RBA has enacted to keep the economy inebriated liquid, but we won’t get into them today.
+When the cash rate was at 0.10% in 2020-21, the RBA didn't have many more levers to pull.
+This resulted in a few more exotic policies the RBA has enacted to keep the economy liquid, but we won't get into them today.
 (Cough… quantitative easing and the term funding facility … cough).

 Examples of housing bubbles around the world